Public Trust and Confidence

 The courts in the United States exist to uphold the rule of law.
 But they do not operate in a vacuum, separate from the people they serve.
 To operate effectively, courts rely on the trust and confidence of the public—and we know the public’s trust in the system is too low.
 Surveys and public polls largely tell the same story: many people perceive racial and gender bias and socioeconomic bias within the system, and many also have concerns over the role of politics in judicial decision making.
-IAALS’ Public Trust and Confidence project has dived deeper into the issue, working closely with key partners and stakeholders, including—most importantly—members of the public themselves.
+IAALS’ Public Trust and Confidence project dived deeper into the issue, working closely with key partners and stakeholders, including—most importantly—members of the public themselves.

 • Conduct exploratory research to facilitate a deeper understanding of how the public views the justice system and what drives public perceptions and attitudes.